By Maya Hernández (Program Coordinator)

 Amazon, often referred to as the white whale of the labor movement, is among the most notorious union-busters today.
 Still, when an Amazon warehouse opened in Bessemer, Alabama in 2020, it took a little under a year for workers to push for a union election.
 Among their reports were descriptions of abusive productivity expectations across the frenzy-filled pandemic summer.
-The Amazon behemoth is the world’s fourth-most-valuable company, and Jeff Bezos, its founder, is the world’s richest person.
-Amazon employs a little over a million people and is the top American ecommerce platform.
+The Amazon behemoth is the world’s fourth-most-valuable company, and Jeff Bezos, its founder, is one of the world’s richest people.
+Amazon employs a little over a million people and is the top American e-commerce platform.
 It’s an example of what a successful business model looks like in the 21st century.
 It’s also a temperature check for labor conditions today.

 The “just and favorable” working conditions defended in Article 23 of the Universal Declaration of Human Rights (UDHR) are far from represented at the Amazon Warehouse in Bessemer.
-And yet, organizing workers to fight union-busting proved to be incredibly difficult.
+And yet, organizing workers to fight union-busting has proven incredibly difficult.
 Though Amazon workers are still in the process of pushing to unionize the Bessemer warehouse, their severe working conditions have not decreased.
 Neither has the union-busting for that matter.
 Targeting workers from the most in-demand sectors ensures that millions of workers remain submissive to their employer’s control.

 The sustained anti-union agenda

 Warrior Met Coal is a multi-million-dollar coal mining company.
 It was founded to buy the assets of Walter Energy after it declared bankruptcy in 2015.
-Workers took on cuts to wages and benefits in the aftermath, but were promised to regain their income and then some once the company regained solvency.
-The United Mine Workers of America (UMW) have calculated that as per their agreement with Warrior Met, the miners are owed over $1.1 billion in pay and other benefits.
+Workers took on cuts to wages and benefits in the aftermath, promised to regain their income and then some once the company regained solvency.
+The United Mine Workers of America (UMW) have calculated that as per their agreement with Warrior Met, miners are owed over $1.1 billion in pay and other benefits.

 In 2021, Warrior Met Coal reported a net income of $150.9 million.
-Last December, the company hired the firm Sitrick and Company to improve its public image.
+Last December the company hired the firm Sitrick and Company to improve its public image.
 One of its tactics was to launch a smear campaign against the miners by feeding stories to the press that described the miners as lawless and violent.
 At the same time, multiple miners who were striking were hit by cars and trucks driven by company employees while they were on the picket lines.
 Warrior Met’s publicity team also created a Twitter account called WarriorMetCoalFacts that includes videos and written posts painting miners in a bad light while uplifting the image of the company.

 Workers for food delivery services and rideshare drivers for billion-dollar corporations like Uber, Lyft, and GrubHub were in high demand this past year.
 They were also some of the most neglected workers to date, regularly robbed of their most basic human rights.
 The onset of the gig economy has normalized short-term labor contracts that disallow unionizing, paid time off, hazard pay and other significant benefits.
 Short-term labor contracts and the hiring of workers as independent contractors lets corporations sidestep nearly all of the responsibility and cost that is fundamental to protecting employees.
 It essentially dismisses corporations from being held accountable for overworking their workers.